 \section{Related Work}

-In fuzzing and in other disciplines of computer science, the impact of the particular evaluation setup on the evaluation outcome has previously been noted, but---to the best of our knowledge---not systematically studied.
+In disciplines of computer science which often utilize empirical evaluations, the impact of the evaluation setup on its outcome has previously been noted, but---to the best of our knowledge---not systematically studied.
 We could not find other methodologies that \emph{account} for or quantify the impact of the benchmark on the benchmarking outcome \emph{during} the evaluation.
-For instance, in machine learning (ML), Japkowicz \cite{japkowicz2006question} criticizes that the sole focus on performance measures in ML research might obscure important behaviors of the hypotheses or algorithms under consideration.
-In computer architecture, Panda et al. \cite{panda2018wait} study the characteristics of the the SPEC2017 CPU benchmark suite primarily to identify a \emph{subset} of benchmark programs and inputs that can approximate the results of the \emph{entire} benchmark suite.
-In automatic software testing, Herrera et al. \cite{seedsel21} found that the properties of the seed corpus had a substantial impact on the performance of a fuzzer.
-While all of these works acknowledge an impact of the choice of benchmark or analysis methodology on the outcome of the evaluation, there is no guidance on how to account for the observed effects in an evaluation in practice.
+For instance, Kudela recently found that 47 of 90 evolutionary algorithms exhibit a strong bias towards the center of the search space due to prominent benchmarks in that field having solutions at or near the center \cite{kudela2022critical}.
+In machine learning, Japkowicz \cite{japkowicz2006question} warns that focus on performance measures in research might obscure important behaviors of the algorithms under consideration.
+In computer architecture, Panda et al. \cite{panda2018wait} study the characteristics of the SPEC2017 CPU benchmark suite primarily to identify a \emph{subset} of benchmark programs and inputs that can approximate the results of the \emph{entire} benchmark suite.
+These works all acknowledge an impact of the choice of benchmark on the outcome of the evaluation, but provide no guidance to account for these effects in practice.